IoTitude/Instapp/README.md

 # Instapp
-Mobile appliaction for intalling new metering units.
+Mobile application for installing new metering units.